Cross Connection

+A sequel, Cross Connection 2, by Abhijit Guha was released in 2015 with the same lead actors in the cast.

 Plot

 The film revolves around four youths who try to discover their perfect love matches.
 Things repeatedly go wrong till they get resolved on Mandarmani beach near Kolkata.
 Imon, is a pretty, modern dancer and choreographer with a steady boyfriend Akaash who is a happy-go-lucky young man.
 Akaash is not confident about his English yet does not suffer a complex because his girlfriend is good at it.
 The problem is that they keep fighting all the time till it breaks up.
 The two are quick to find two other youngsters, Vicky and Piya to replace their former steady mates.
 But who is the right partner for the other?
 Is Vicky better than Akaash for Imon or would she rather stick to the troublesome Akaash?
 Is the ambitious, beautiful and petite Payal good enough for Akaash or would she rather go along with the USA-returned Vicky who is a short while away from flying off to Toronto?
 This is a love story with the modern generation X in mind.
 There is romance, there is cynicism, ambition and love.
 Above all there is comedy and a touch of sex without which no love story is complete.
-Cross connection deals with Imon’s three loves, Aakash’s three loves, Piya’s switches and Vicky’s intentions.
+Cross connection deals with Imon's three loves, Aakash's three loves, Piya's switches and Vicky's intentions.
 This is a love story where egos clash to raise a laugh.